- Household Items

 - Members of the above parishes

 The greatest financial support we receive outside of the Church has been from:

 - Danny Joseph Longo Memorial Fund of The Columbus Foundation

 - Duke Energy and SECO Energy

-	In November 2019 we were awarded $15,200 by the Citrus County Hospital Board for

-	a much-needed expansion of our Social Services Office, where we receive people

-	seeking help and then provide services or referrals to services they need.
-We

-	are in the process of procuring a modular building that will eventually be
+In November 2019 we were awarded $15,200 by the Citrus County Hospital Board for a much-needed expansion of our Social Services Office, where we receive people seeking help and then provide services or referrals to services they need.
+We are in the process of procuring a modular building with that grant.
+During the COVID-19 pandemic, the Hospital Board also provided $10,000 to assist low-income residents with rent to prevent evictions or with utility bills to avoid disconnections.

-	converted to offices as we make the necessary applications to the appropriate

-	county departments.
-During the COVID-19 pandemic, the Board also provided

-	$10,000 to assist low-income residents with rent to prevent evictions or utility

-	bills to avoid disconnections.

-	For many years United Way has awarded grants that Daystar was able to use to

-	purchase food for distribution through our Food Pantry and/or to assist eligible

-	clients either with overdue rent or to secure housing for them.
-For 2017-2018

-	Daystar received $18,750 to help low-income households in Citrus County with

-	food or with overdue housing and utility costs.
+For many years United Way has awarded grants that Daystar was able to use to purchase food for distribution through our Food Pantry and/or to assist eligible clients either with overdue rent or to secure housing for them.
+For 2017-2018 Daystar received $18,750 to help low-income households in Citrus County with food or with overdue housing and utility costs.

 For years Daystar has received grants administered by United Way from two utility companies in order to provide financial help to their respective customers who are at risk of having electrical power shut off.
 We receive monies from the Duke Energy Neighbor Fund and from the SECO Energy Angel Fund for their low-income customers.
 United Way also administers the annual grants we receive from the federal Emergency Food and Shelter Program, which we use for electric, water and/or rent assistance.May God bless you for blessing us with your support, so that we may help those in need.